 - Participation in College-recognized activities and sports

 - Weight and height (members of athletic teams only)

 - Enrollment status (full- or part-time)

-Any student with a cumulative grade point average below 2.00 is on academic probation.
+Any undergraduate student with a cumulative grade point average below 2.00 is on academic probation.
 Students who are on academic probation have one academic year to obtain academic good standing, provided they make progress toward good academic standing at the conclusion of the first fall or spring probationary grading period (possess a higher cumulative grade point average than the cumulative grade point average that placed them on probation initially).
 Students on academic probation may be required to participate in special academic programs.

 Department of Academic Affairs

 For graduate students, please refer to the graduate catalog.